 Got Chronic Bad Breath?
 Have Fresher Breath Every Day, With Family & General Vancouver, WA Dentist

-Do you ever feel self conscious about your breath?
-Bad breath happens to everyone at some point or another, but chronic bad breath (aka halitosis, or oral malodor) is a glaring warning sign that you need to make some changes to your oral health routine!
+Do you ever feel self-conscious about your breath?
+Bad breath happens to everyone at some point or another, but a chronic bad breath (aka halitosis, or oral malodor) is a glaring warning sign that you need to make some changes to your oral health routine!